mike-gustafson/game-project/README.md

     - Need to implement persistent High Score board using an api.
     - Improve smoothness of jump mechanic, especially take-off.
     - Need to complete sound library
+    - No support for mobile/odd screen sizes yet

 ## Stretch Goals: